Gabriel2409/obsidian_notes/gRPC API.md

 - Can not be used natively in the browser: you need a proxy gRPC-web because it needs fine grain control over HTTP/2 that the browser usually does not provide
 - typically used for server to server communication
 - Faster than REST: instead of sending JSON, it sends Protocol Buffers (object with a schema where fields are ordered) that are serializable in Binary format
-- Because it is built on HTTP / 2, allows streaming (one and bidirectional), without having to reply on another protocol such as Websockets
+- Because it is built on HTTP / 2, allows streaming (one and bidirectional), without having to rely on another protocol such as Websockets
 - Less tooling than REST
 - does not use status code but error message => custom error handling needed